thibautjombart/epichange/factory/README.md

-This repository contains a [reportfactory](https://github.com/reconhub/reportfactory) automating the production of routine results for the analysis of potential COVID-19 symptoms reported through England **NHS Pathways**.
+This repository contains a [reportfactory](https://github.com/reconhub/reportfactory) automating the production of research reports aiming to detect changes in COVID-19 incidence using potential COVID-19 symptoms reported through England **NHS Pathways**.

 The **NHS Pathways** dataset describes potential COVID-19 symptoms reported in England through 111 and 999 calls, and 111 online reports.
 It is updated